hattipjs/hattip/packages/adapter/adapter-deno/readme.md

 # `@hattip/adapter-deno`

-HatTip adapter for [Deno](https://deno.land).
+Hattip adapter for [Deno](https://deno.land).
 It requires Deno version 1.35.0 or higher.

 ## Usage

-Assuming you have your HatTip handler defined in `handler.ts`, create an entry file like the following and run with `deno run -A entry.ts`:
+Assuming you have your Hattip handler defined in `handler.ts`, create an entry file like the following and run with `deno run -A entry.ts`:

 ```js
 import { createServeHandler } from "npm:@hattip/adapter-deno";